qkzk/fm/development.md

 ### Other ideas

-- [ ] FEAT: preview a tree in second pane should have some kind of navigation ?
 - [ ] IMP: menu modes & display modes are annying.
 Display modes aren't that numerous but there's too much menu modes and too little factorisation.
   Should I switch to a state machine ?
 - [ ] BUG: filter by name in tree don't seem to work.
 Can't reproduce